vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The Pāśupatas¯utra and its commentary

-First of all, the authoritative text of the Pāśupata sect itself, the S¯utras and their commentary, do not mention liṅga worship with a single worḍOn the contrary, the commentator Kaun. ḍinya describes a manifestation of Siva ( ´ m¯urti) in iconic terms; his form (r¯upa) is said to be characterized by the bull-banner etc.:
+First of all, the authoritative text of the Pāśupata sect itself, the S¯utras and their commentary, do not mention liṅga worship with a single word.
+On the contrary, the commentator Kaun. ḍinya describes a manifestation of Siva ( ´ m¯urti) in iconic terms; his form (r¯upa) is said to be characterized by the bull-banner etc.:

 ‘Image’ (m¯urti): Either this (yad etad) form (r¯upa) that is perceived by him who is standing at the right side of God, his face turned north, in (His) proximity, a form that is characterised by the bull-banner, the lance in hand, Nandin, Mahākāla, erect phallus etc., or to which (yad vā) the laymen resort.